IchhaOberoi/Product_Dissection/README.md

 ## Project Overview

 The entertainment industry plays a significant role in shaping culture, driving technological innovation, and providing entertainment to billions.
-This project aims to explore the growth strategies, streaming trends, and business challenges in the entertainment industry using data-driven approaches, specifically analyzing the Jio Hotstar platform.
+This project aims to explore the growth strategies, streaming trends, and business challenges in the entertainment industry using data-driven approaches, specifically analyzing the Jio Hotstar platform.The data used in this project is **simulated** to replicate typical user behavior on a streaming platform.
+The dataset includes metrics such as user sign-ups, engagement, retention, and conversion rates.
+While this data does not reflect actual user behavior, it is designed to simulate realistic patterns that demonstrate the analysis techniques.

-The project is divided into three major parts:
+**The project is divided into three major parts:**

 ## PART I: Product Dissection, Database Management, and Revenue Growth